dejw/vip/README.markdown

 ### Self-contained projects

-`.vipdeps` file allows to recreate environment when the project location changes, which is a simple workaround for experimental `--relocatable` option for `virtualenv`.
+`requirements.txt` file allows to recreate environment when the project location  changes, which is a simple workaround for experimental `--relocatable` option for `virtualenv`.

-In addition, You can actually use `.vipdeps` file as your install requirements source for `setup.py` script.
+In addition, You can actually use `requirements.txt` file as your install requirements source for `setup.py` script.

+## Limitations

+To keep things simple, vip does not allow for user interactions with a child process, so you cannot use interactive Python shell.

+Simple workaround:

+    `vip -l`/bin/python

+Also, any pip uninstallations will fail, because user has to confirm deletion.
+You can bypass this issue simply adding `-y` switch to uninstall command:

+    vip pip uninstall -y tornado

 ## Installation